jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: In every episode of Seinfeld there is a Superman somewhere.
+⚡<!-- FUNFACT --> Fun fact: Peanuts are one of the ingredients of dynamite.

 </div>